nschloe/matlab-guidelines/main.md

 like to avoid loops wherever you can and try to replace it by a vectorized operation.

-When people commonly speak of `optimizing code for MATLAB', it will most often be this particular aspect.
+When people commonly speak of 'optimizing code for MATLAB', it will most often be this particular aspect.
 The topic is huge and this section can merely give the idea of it.
-If you are stuck with slow loop operations and you have no idea how to make it really quick, take a look at the excellent and comprehensive guide at \cite{Mathworks:2009:CVG}. -- There is almost always a way to vectorize.
+If you are stuck with slow loop operations and you have no idea how to make it really quick, take a look at the excellent and comprehensive guide at \cite{Mathworks:2009:CVG}. – There is almost always a way to vectorize.

 Consider the following example a general scheme of how to remove loops from vectorizable operations.

 ```matlab
 n = 1e7;
 a = 1;